 It is a good idea to note down concerns and take these with you to the review with the paediatrician.
-It can also be helpful to keep a record of any ongoing concerns in your child's journal for at least a year after the illness.
-This may help you identify times when your child is at their best/worst and things that may contribute to this.
+It can also be helpful to keep a record of any ongoing concerns for at least a year after the illness.
+This may help you identify times when your child is at their best/ worst and things that may contribute to this.
 It can also help you see some problems improving significantly over time.